 This project encompasses four different activities to explore safety applications of emerging crowd-sourced data and datasets available from commercial aggregators.
 The first activity examines systems used to monitor and count pedestrian activity.
 Developing crash rates for these vulnerable users depends on knowing the volume of activity.
 Data from metropolitan planning organizations as well as commercial and community-based reports of bicycle and pedestrian activity will be assessed for accuracy by comparing them to manual counts.
 The second activity will examine waypoint travel pattern data from a commercial data aggregator to determine its applicability to safety analyses.
 The evaluation will assess the geographic and temporal distribution and representativeness of the sample as well as how roadways of different functional classes are represented.
 The third activity will examine data from a crowd-sourced traveler information app to determine if incident reports in the app correspond to official incident records.
-The task will develop a data catalogue identifying data attributes, coverage areas, resolution of the data, and timeliness of the data.
+The task will develop a data catalog identifying data attributes, coverage areas, resolution of the data, and timeliness of the data.
 Overall these three exploratory efforts will provide future research projects an understanding of what is available from these new big data sources and how they could be used to improve safety.
 As the project evolved, it was ultimately supported as a full research project (Safe-D Project TTI-Student-05), and is expected to generate a full report (expected to be finalized in Fall 2019).

-and pavement markings.
-In recent years, the diffusion of emerging technologies facilitated collecting high-quality data from vehicles that provide the safety researchers with the opportunity to explore the sequence of events leading to crashes, as driver behavior.
+Work zones are one of the hot spots with an increased risk of crashes.
+Work zones require that drivers temporarily change their travel path and travel lanes, which can increase the crash probability if the drivers are engaged in distracted behaviors and are not able to see the warning signals and pavement markings.
+In recent years, the diffusion of emerging technologies facilitated collecting high-quality data from vehicles that provide safety researchers with the opportunity to explore the sequence of events leading to crashes, as driver behavior.
 Identifying dangerous scenarios to prevent their occurrence is a problem at the very core of intelligent transportation systems (ITS) research.
-Nowadays, vehicles can easily be equipped with not only the standard telematics sensors, such as accelerometers and gyroscopes but also video cameras such as dashcams that can help to detect the unsafe situations that lead to traffic crashes.
-The problem of the crash and near-crash event identification calls for the detection and classification of the driving events using vehicle data collected from onboard devices.
+Nowadays, vehicles can easily be equipped with not only the standard telematics sensors, such as accelerometers and gyroscopes but also video cameras such as dashcams that can help to detect unsafe situations that lead to traffic crashes.
+The problem of the crash and near-crash event identification calls for the detection and classification of driving events using vehicle data collected from onboard devices.
 The objective of this study is to explore the potential of dashcam data for conducting pre-crash scenario analysis for work zones.
 In this project, the research team will identify unsafe driving events at work zones from videos collected by Nexar’s front-facing dashboard camera (dashcam) and trajectory data.
-The results of this project could be used for developing automated driving systems (ADS) and automated driver assistance systems (ADAS) to improve the safety at work zones.
+The results of this project could be used for developing automated driving systems (ADS) and automated driver assistance systems (ADAS) to improve safety in work zones.